lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 Client certificate mapping can be used by a reverse proxy to map X500 Name attribute from a client certificate (part of a mutual TLS connection) to authenticate a user as an identity from the User Registry.
 These mapping rules are written in XSLT.
 A rule is read from a file and uploaded to an appliance, where the resulting rule name is the filename minus the XSLT extension.
-A complete list of the available configuration properties can be found `here <https://ibm-security.github.io/pyisva>`_.
+A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyivia>`_.
 An example configuration is:

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Client_Certificate_Mapping
+.. autoclass:: src.ibmvia_autoconf.webseal.WEB_Configurator.Client_Certificate_Mapping
    :members: